shinra-electric/Portfolio/README.md

 I've also learned from random places on the internet or YouTube, and I will try to give proper attribution.
 If I miss any, please let me know and I'll update accordingly.

+### Note:

-### Note: SwiftUI 2 and XCode 12 were released recently, completely doing away with delegates.
-I am in the process of updating or re-implementing all the tutorials I have done with a clear description of what was covered, and I will post them to GitHub when done.
+SwiftUI 2 and XCode 12 were released recently, completely doing away with delegates.
+I am in the process of updating or re-implementing all the tutorials I have done in Xcode 12 along with a clear description of what was covered, and I will post them to GitHub when done.
 I'm not backporting any SwiftUI 2 features yet, though that is something I might do once everything is posted.